AgneevMukherjee/agneev-blog/_posts/2022-03-07-Water-modelling-part-2.markdown

 <br>
 ## Conclusion  <a id="Conc"></a>

 This has been a very long post, since I had a lot to go over, and so I will leave it here for the moment.
-The next time, we will take a brief look at some of the interesting points in the modelling of the other water bodies to wind up this series!
+The next time, we will take a brief look at some of the interesting points in the modelling of the other water bodies to wind up this series.
 So long!
 {: style="text-align: justify"}